renovatebot/renovate/docs/usage/config-presets.md

 ## Preset Hosting

 Presets can be defined using either npm packages, or with GitHub/GitLab repositories.
-Bitbucket-hosted presets are not supported for now.
+Presets that are hosted elsewhere are not supported.

 The following namespace is used: